Applications will be accepted on a rolling basis until the position is filled.

-Compensation and Schedule: This is a full-time salaried position.
-Salary is commensurate with experience and qualifications.
-Generous benefits package.
-Most work will be during regular business hours, but schedule varies based on activities of the campaign, and will require working evenings and weekends, as needed.
+Compensation and Schedule: This is a full-time salaried position with generous benefits package.
+Current annual salary range for this position is $50,000 - $70,000 based on experience and qualifications.
+Most work will be during business hours, but schedule varies based on activities of the campaign, and will require working evenings and weekends, as needed.

 How to apply: Please send your resume, a cover letter, and contact information for three professional references to jobs [at] changethenypd.org.
 Include the position title: “Development Manager” in the email’s subject line.
 The position will be open until filled.
 No phone calls please.
 We appreciate all applicants.
 Please be advised that we can only respond to those we intend to interview.